-Compared to using the courts and law suits to settle disputes or conflicts, ADR methods can offer the parties to the dispute—and those impacted by the dispute—advantages including faster resolution and lower legal fees.
+Compared to using the courts and lawsuits to settle disputes or conflicts, ADR methods can offer the disputing parties—and those impacted by the —advantages including faster resolution and lower legal fees.
 Under these methods, for instance, decisions are typically reached more quickly and, if any party is unsatisfied with the result, there is much less chance to prolong the legal process through appeals.
-These methods may also offer the advantage of allowing parties to specify a mediator or arbitrator with expertise in the area of dispute, in contrast with a legal trial in which the judge may not have specialized expertise in the subject.
+These methods may also offer the advantage of allowing parties to specify a mediator or arbitrator with expertise in the area of dispute, in contrast with a legal trial in which the judge may not have specialized knowledge in the subject.

 The most commonly used ADR methods are:

-- Mediation, a more cooperative process, under guidance of a mediator, with an outcome that is binding only if is mutually acceptable to all parties.
+- Mediation,a more cooperative process, under the guidance of a mediator, with an outcome that is binding only if is mutually acceptable to all parties.

 - The disputing parties submit their cases to a third party arbitrator (or panel of arbitrators).

 - Arbitrators review the evidence, the applicable law, and the original contract or agreement.

 - After this review, arbitrators then render a decision for the parties.

 Contracting parties may specify arbitration as the method of dispute resolution when they agree and sign the original contract between them.

 Under most forms of arbitration, the arbitrator's decision will rule in favor of one party and against the other (i.e., will not necessarily attempt to satisfy all sides) and the decision is legally binding.
 In this way, arbitration is thus fundamentally an adversarial process, as contrasted with mediation (below) which can be a more cooperative process.